 Our securities are not traded or quoted on any Canadian or foreign marketplace.
-In the financial year ended December 31, 2019, the Company only had one share issuance:
+In the financial year ended December 31, 2022, other than in connection with the settlement of certain outstanding equity based awards, the Company did not issue any Common Shares.